MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-decision-jungle.md

 ## How to configure Two-Class Decision Jungle

-1. Add the **Two-Class Decision Forest** module to your experiment in Studio.
+1. Add the **Two-Class Decision Jungle** module to your experiment in Studio.

 2. For **Resampling method**, choose the method used to create the individual trees.
 You can choose from **Bagging** or **Replicate**.

     -   **Bagging**: Select this option to use bagging, also called bootstrap aggregating.

-         Each tree in a decision forest outputs a Gaussian distribution as prediction.
+         Each tree in a decision jungle outputs a Gaussian distribution as prediction.
 The aggregation is to find a Gaussian whose first two moments match the moments of the mixture of Gaussians given by combining all Gaussians returned by individual trees.

     -   **Replicate**: In replication, each tree is trained on exactly the same input data.
 The determination of which split predicate is used for each tree node remains random and the trees will be diverse.